 #> # pres_nmar <dbl>, tamin <dbl>, ta <dbl>, tamax <dbl>, tpr <dbl>,

-# You would need to install `sf` if not installed yet
+# You need to install `sf` if it is not already installed

 # run install.packages("sf") for installation